Fort Queenscliff: Significance

 Finally, its significance relates to the fact that the site on which it is built has been utilised for military purposes for over one hundred and twenty years, and is presently still occupied by the Australian Army.
 Although not utilised in the manner in which it was originally designed, this continued occupation has been instrumental in maintaining the Fort as an example of living history as opposed to being a museum piece.

 Today the Australian Army is very much aware of its responsibilities preserving the Fort as part of Victoria's heritage.
 The Fort Queenscliff Museum was formed in 1982 for the purpose of raising and maintaining a display and archival centre, obtaining, refurbishing and reinstalling original guns and equipment, re-establishing and restoring the original fortifications and facilities, and last but no means least, raising funds.
 This Museum is authorised by the Department of Defence.

 To date several guns have been recovered, refurbished and re-established at Fort Queenscliff, including the recovery from South Channel Island of a 12½-tonne 8-inch gun a hydro-pneumatic or 'disappearing' mounting.
 Considerable work has also taken place on the restoration of most of the defensive positions and some of the underground magazines.
 A significant archival collection has also been established.
 In recognition of these efforts, in 1983, the Fort was awarded the 'Museum of the Year' award for Victoria.
 Today the Fort Queenscliff Museum receives support from a wide range of government and private organisations and many interested individuals.

 Since 1983, approximately 35,000 people have visited the Fort annually.
 Many of these are school children visiting on excursions.
 It is expected that the ongoing restoration program will result in a substantial increase in the number of visitors and an increase in public interest.
 The ultimate objective of the Fort Queenscliff Museum is a fully restored Fort and the development of a museum which will allow visitors to tour the Fort and inspect a multitude of indoor and outdoor displays.

-Today visitors are encouraged to look upon Fort Queenscliff as a part of the national heritage which belongs to all Australians.
-Accordingly, the Fort Queenscliff Museum has sought to create an environment that evokes public interest and reminds visitors of our early military history.
+Visitors are encouraged to look upon Fort Queenscliff as a part of the national heritage which belongs to all Australians.
+Fort Queenscliff Museum has sought to create an environment that evokes public interest and reminds visitors of early Australian military history.